-This week on #SEMrushchat, we talked about content marketing promotion with our community and guest Gail Gardner.
-As we all know, not all businesses have a large budget for content promotion, so we asked the audience some questions that consultants often hear from business owners that are new to content and content promotion.
+In this week's #Semrushchat, we talked about content marketing promotion hacks with our community and guest Gail Gardner.
+As we all know, not all businesses have a large budget for content promotion, so we asked the audience some questions that consultants often hear from business owners that need help with content ideation and content promotion.

 We had some different viewpoints on this one.
 Let's see the first:

 Brian Kato — “It's possible, but rare.
 Why rely on a 'guesSEO' or 'spray and pray' approach.
 I don't like taking chances like that.
 Make your own opportunities and promote your content!”

 Jairus Mitchell — “Maybe eventually?
 But content shouldn't just exist in a vacuum.
 You have to link and post it places.
 You need it to show up in your sitemap.
 These things might be part of an automated process or a zero-effort system, but it's still promotion.”

 Gail Gardner — “No matter how amazing your content is, it won't promote itself because people have to see it somewhere to read and share it.
 If you don't get it out there, how will they see it?
 You need a list and collaborators and to build relevant audiences.”

 Mark Gustafson — “NO!
 It takes work.
 A strong brand with a strong following will have an easier time BUT that’s because they did the work upfront.
 If you send it out to a large email list, large social following, etc. it might seem easy but building that audience was the hard part!”

 Stevie Howard — “It is possible but not probable.
 There are so many factors that have to be jjuuusssttt right for there to be little to no promotion and still have it drive great traffic.
 Even if it is #1 on Google, that's only a certain % of your audience.”